locize/locizify/README.md

 }
 ```

-*Do not replace your html content with a custom key, this will technically work, but your servcer side representation will be negatively influenced (SEO), because there will not be any nice content fallback.
-Search engines like google search will then show your custom i18n keys instead of your website content.
-So better use the `i18next-key` attribute!*
+*Do NOT replace your html content with a custom key.
+This will technically work, but your server side representation will be negatively influenced (SEO), because there will not be any nice content fallback.
+Search engines like google search will then show your custom i18n keys instead of your website content. **So better use the `i18next-key` attribute to achieve this!***

 There are two init options to configure this further: